“Portrait of Young Woman”

 For today, one of the glorious Italian Renaissance portraits made at the Florentine workshop of the del Pollaiuolo brothers…

 “Portrait of Young Woman” is an oil and tempera on panel painting made by the Italian Renaissance artist, Piero del Pollaiuolo, sometimes spelled Pollaiolo, from circa 1470.
-The Pollaiuolo brothers created a large number of naturalistic and detailed female portraits towards the end of the fifteenth century.
+The Pollaiuolo brothers created a large number of naturalistic and detailed portraits of women towards the end of the fifteenth century.

 This is a wonderful example of early Florentine Renaissance art with its clear lines, the pose of the woman, and the style of dress.
 Nearly all portraits made during this time were a profile view.
 The woman’s profile is made stark by the blue of the sky behind her.
 A string of pearls winds through her hair, and a jewel hangs from her neck.